valhalla/valhalla-docs/add-routing-to-a-map.md

     [...]
     ```

 2. Go back to the https://mapzen.com/developers page and copy your API key to the clipboard.
-You need to replace these with your own API key and the routing mode you want to use in your map.
 3. Paste your own API key in place of `valhalla-xxxxxx` inside the single quotes.
 The routing will only load if you use a valid API key.
 4. Change `your-routing-mode` to `auto` to perform routing by automobile, again maintaining the single quotes.